-- Requesting a refund of tax withheld on Form 1042-S by filing a Form 1040-NR (refund usually received within six months of filing)
+- Requesting a refund of tax withheld on Form 1042-S by filing a Form 1040-NR (refunds are usually received within six months of filing)

 How can I ensure there aren't any delays?

-Before you sit down to fill out your tax return, make sure you have all of the necessary information at hand.
+Before you sit down to prepare your tax return, make sure you have all of the necessary information at hand.
 This might include:

-- Income-related forms you received, such as a W-2 or any 1099s
+- Income-related forms you received, such as W-2s or any 1099s

-- Any necessary forms for reporting your health insurance coverage, such as a 1095
+- Any necessary forms for reporting your health insurance coverage, such as a Form 1095

 - Your previous year’s tax return and your taxpayer identification number